ReactiveSets/toubkal/README.md

 End-users may use these services to backup their own data either on owned servers or using third-party XS Data Providers.

-End-Users control access to their own data through XS Authorization dataflows providing additional business opportunities for **XS Authorization Management Providers** helping end-users manage authorizations for all their data accross all their XS Applications.
+End-Users control access to their own data through XS Authorization reactive dataflows providing additional business opportunities for **XS Authorization Management Providers** helping end-users manage authorizations for all their data accross all their XS Applications.